 The College understands that unexpected situations can arise which may prevent a candidate from sitting the Clinical (Practical) Examinations as scheduled.
-If you are registered for an examination, you may seek a deferral to postpone your examination attempt to the next regularly scheduled exam session if (a) you become ill, are injured, or encounter an emergency situation (e.g., a death in the family) which prevents your attendance at the examinations; or (b) you cannot, due to a new medical issue or injury, arising after the deadline for requesting an exam accommodation has passed, perform the examinations without an accommodation.
+If you are registered for an examination, you may seek a deferral to postpone your examination attempt to the next regularly scheduled exam session if (a) you become debilitated due to illness, injury, or encountered an emergency situation (e.g., a death in the family) which prevents your attendance at the examinations; or (b) you cannot, due to a new medical issue or injury, arising after the deadline for requesting an exam accommodation has passed, perform the examinations without an accommodation.
 Deferral requests made on the grounds of being unprepared to sit the exam or due to having been refused an accommodation (e.g., you didn't submit required documents) will not be granted.